IBM/AutoXAI4Omics/DEV_MANUAL.md

 ## Virtual enviroment

 To create the virtual enviroment for AutoXAI4Omics using an enviroment manager of your choice, like conda for example, using `python3.9` as your starting point.
-Then proceed to install the contents of both `requirements_dev.txt` and `requirements.txt`.
+Then proceed to install the contents of `pyproject.toml` for both the main and dev dependencies.
 Note that you may also need to set `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` within your enviroment.

+*Note:* Since May '25 we have switched to using [Poetry](https://python-poetry.org/)  for managing our env and dependencies which we also recommend to use.
+There is also an associated `poetry.lock` file to ensure consistent versions between developers.

 ## Testing